j'en ai besoin

 General short review

-from Hampstead London on 2010-07-01
+By from Hampstead London on

 After use of a Sony PD170 Pro camcorder, I moved on to this one, which has been on the market for a few years now.
 Overall, I have found it excellent.
 The 1/4 inch CMOS imaging devices might seem disappointing, rather than 1/3inch. but in practice, Sony's image processing does an excellent job with no loss of resolution.
 Some reviews have suggested setting the sharpness control which gives between 0 and 15 at about 3 to avoid any video noise, but I have found that even at about 8 (factory setting is 7), it is free from noise, though when using progressive scan it can occasionaly show slight noise.
 Both progressive scan and interlaced give excellent and needle sharp performance with wide dynamic range.
 I personally do not like cinematone gamma when set to "on", as shadows are too dark.
 Colour is great, rich and deep.
 Sound is OK, though I have bought a Rode mike, and it is of course not stereo.
 Overall, in my view an excellent camcorder for keen amateurs or pro users on a small budget or needing a resonably small unit.